-The Internal Revenue Service has issued the 2013 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+The Internal Revenue Service today issued the 2014 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+The business, medical, and moving mileage rates are decreasing from the 2013 rates.
+The charitable rate is remaining the same.
 Beginning on Jan.
-1, 2013, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:
+1, 2014, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

 - 14 cents per mile driven in service of charitable organizations

 The standard mileage rate for business is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.
 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.
 A taxpayer may not use the business standard mileage rate for a vehicle after using any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle.
 In addition, the business standard mileage rate cannot be used for more than four vehicles used simultaneously.
 Source: Internal Revenue Service www.irs.gov Clergy Financial Resources

 Clergy Financial Resources is a national accounting and finance organization serving churches and clergy since 1980.
 They have an unparalleled tax expertise on the complex issues associated with clergy tax law, clergy taxes, clergy compensation and church payroll.
 Clergy Financial Resources is a valuable resource for clergy, churches and denominations< Back